GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/wordpress/index.md

 If your OpenID Provider supports dynamic registration no additional steps are required.

 If your OpenID Connect Provider does not support dynamic registration (like Google), after clicking register two additional fields will be exposed where you need to enter your `client_id` and `client_secret`.
 Both values need to be obtained from the OP.
-To generate your `client_id` and `client_secret` use the redirect uri: `https://{site-base-url}/index.php?option=oxdOpenId`.
+To generate your `client_id` and `client_secret` use the redirect URI: `https://{site-base-url}/index.php?option=oxdOpenId`.

 !!!
 Note
     If you are using a Gluu server as your OpenID Provider, you can make sure everything is configured properly by logging into to your     Gluu Server, navigate to the `OpenID Connect` > `Clients` page.
 Search for your `oxd id`.
 If it's present in the OP, everything worked.